JamesHMcKay/RiverService/README.md

 Get a SSL certificate using:

-certbot --standalone -d openriverdata.com certonly
+sudo certbot --standalone -d openriverdata.com -d www.openriverdata.com certonly

 This will put the certicates in the right place.